 The two registration methods are based on building correspondences due to a feature descriptor such as Fast Point Feature Histograms.
 Fast Point Feature Histograms [20] is a 33-dimensional local feature descriptor that describes the local geometry of space around a point in a 3D point cloud.
 This descriptor represents a simplified version of Point Feature Histograms (PFH), but it keeps the discriminative power of the PFH and can be calculated within milliseconds [26] due to the algorithm having a computational complexity of O(k) compared with $O(k^2)$ for PFH.
 The FPFH feature calculation of point a is divided into two steps.
-In the first step, its k neighbors Simplified Point Feature Histogram of a is calculated as follows:
+In the first step, its k neighbors Simplified Point Feature Histogram (SPFH) based on PFH was calculated for each point.
+In the second step, the final histogram of a is calculated as follows: